akbaragha0712/Princeton-PPCL-PBM-Project/README.md

     `$ git clone https://github.com/jjgold012/lab-project-fairness`

 To train a new model with our Chicago dataset we provide code to create the neccesary inputs to run their method.
 These include a reformated training data set and a json file which outlines options for their method to use, such as target variable, features, and protected group variable.

     `$ python preprocess.py train.csv test.csv`

-Three files will be created, train_processed.csv, test_processed.csv, and chicago.json.
+Three files will be created, `train_processed.csv`, `test_processed.csv`, and `chicago.json`.
 Two of the files must be moved to run the fairness method.
-Model predictions will be made using test_processed.csvin the Princeton-CLSJ-PBM-Project directory.
+Model predictions will be made using `test_processed.csv` in the Princeton-CLSJ-PBM-Project directory.

     `$ cp train_processed.csv ~/lab-project-fairness/fairness_project/datasets/`
     `$ cp chicago.json ~/lab-project-fairness/fairness_project/options/`